-If a student engages in misconduct or assists others in misconduct during class, for example, by submitting an attendance sheet or a comment sheet for another classmate, they should be penalized with the degree as for similar actions in examinations.
-This may include cancellation for all registered courses in the semester, or suspension from the university.
+If a student engages in misconduct or assists others in misconduct during class, for example, by submitting an attendance sheet or a comment sheet for a classmate, they will be penalized to the same degree as for similar actions in examinations.
+This may include cancellation of all registered courses in the semester, or suspension from the university.